spring-projects/spring-restdocs/CONTRIBUTING.md

   than cosmetic changes).
 - Add some Javadocs
 - Add unit tests that covers and new or modified functionality
-- Whenever possible, please rebase your branch against the current master (or other target branch in the main project).
+- Whenever possible, please rebase your branch against the current main (or other target branch in the project).
 * When writing a commit message please follow [these conventions][3].
 Also, if you are fixing an existing issue please add `Fixes gh-nnn` at the end of the commit message (where nnn is the issue number).